-\ Market shares and customer numbers: based on own estimates and latest available data.
+^{} Market shares and customer numbers: based on own estimates and latest available data.
 Share for traditional bank products: average estimated market share for loans and deposits.
 Market share for life insurance: based on reserves.

-The Group has a network of 420 bank branches and 298 insurance agencies in Belgium: KBC Bank and KBC Insurance NV branches in Flanders, CBC Banque SA and CBC Assurances SA branches in Wallonia and KBC Brussels branches in the Brussels area.
-The branches focus on providing clients with a broad area of credit (including mortgage loans), deposit, investment fund and other asset management products, insurance products (in cooperation with the Issuer's subsidiary, KBC Insurance NV) and other specialised financial banking products and services.
 KBC Bank's bricks-and-mortar networks in Belgium are supplemented by electronic channels, such as ATMs, telephones and the Internet (including a mobile banking app).
-The Group serves, based on its own estimates, approximately 3.8 million clients in Belgium.
+The Group serves, based on its own estimates, approximately 3.9 million clients in Belgium.